aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/shapecollection/toarray/_index.md

 ## ToArray() {#toarray}

-Creates and returns an array with all shapse in it.
+Creates and returns an array that contains all shapes.

 ```csharp
 public IShape[] ToArray()